grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Check

-This command checks rules against the recommended [best practices](https://prometheus.io/docs/practices/rules/) for rules.
+The `check` command checks rules against the recommended [best practices](https://prometheus.io/docs/practices/rules/) for rules.
 This command does not interact with your Grafana Mimir cluster.

 ```bash
 mimirtool rules check <file_path>...